DamianGillessen1989/que-padrisimo/README.md

 - A toggleable light/dark mode facility, allowing user browsing based on preferences.
 - To create a distinct URL and domain to enhance branding efforts.
 - A wider variety of games and learning tools.
 Expanded databases of questions and answers for the existing games as well as more features like countdown timers and the ability to create a profile and record scores and track progress.
+- I would like to add rounds to the Word Scramble game so player would not repeat the words and be able to track their scores and progress better.
+- The 404 page is not 'live' as this requires the site to be 'hosted' on a server - if the site was to be hosted on a server this page could be deployed for whenever a user tries to open a page that doesn't exist or use a broken link etc.

 ## Technologies Used: